cdapio/hydrator-plugins/core-plugins/docs/Cube-batchsink.md

     }

 Once the data is there, you could run queries using an ``AbstractCubeHttpHandler``.
 (You'd need to deploy an application containing a service using it.)
-A sample query
+A sample query:

     {
         "aggregation": "byName",